 Each unit having packaged DX will have either one, two, three, or four refrigerant compressors.
-Optionally, one of the compressors may be a digital or inverter scroll type compressor.
+Package DX system will have one inverter compressor and may contain additional staged compressors.
 Air-source heat pump units will have one inverter scroll compressor and may contain a second staged compressor.